-- Windows Telnet Services Support - Windows Terminal Services and Remote Desktop Support - Components Supported on Windows x64 Operating Systems
+- Windows Telnet Services Support - Windows Terminal Services and Remote Desktop Support - Components Not Supported on Windows Itanium - Web Browser Support

-Windows Telnet Services Support
+2.3.1 Windows Telnet Services Support

-Windows x64 platforms 'include a Telnet Service that allows remote users to log on to the operating system and run console programs using the command line, in the same way that they do on UNIX.
-Oracle supports the use of command line utilities, such as SQL\Plus, Export, Import, and SQL\Loader, using this feature, but does not support their GUI tools.
+Windows Server 2003 includes a Telnet Service that allows remote users to log on to the operating system and run console programs using the command line, in the same way that they do on UNIX.
+Oracle supports the use of command line utilities, such as SQLPlus, Export, Import, and SQLLoader, using this feature, but does not support their GUI tools.